The ‘Biting Vagina’: Woman Says Transvaginal Mesh Gave Her Lady Parts Teeth

 A post shared by Tort Law Team (@tortlawteam) on

-Ironically, the vaginal surgery was supposed to have improved the 50 year old’s sex life.
+Ironically, the vaginal surgery was supposed to have improved the 50-year-old’s sex life.
 Theresa had reportedly developed the problem of incontinence after having children and it had negatively impacted sexual relations for her.

-The application was successful for two years after insertion and Bartram reportedly said her sex life had benefitted greatly, until the bizarre incident that severely wounded her sex partner mid-intercourse.
+The application was successful for two years after insertion and Bartram reportedly said her sex life had benefited greatly, until the bizarre incident that severely wounded her sex partner mid-intercourse.

 The TVT was eventually taken out, and now Theresa Bartram has taken to the streets to protest the surgery.
 She doesn’t want doctors to be allowed to perform it anymore.